 The Accreditation Program is one of the most significant ways that the IEA promotes excellence, experience and integrity in the teaching and professional use of the Enneagram.
 The IEA began offering accreditation to teachers, professionals, training programs and schools in January 2009.
 The program has since grown to become the premier indicator of depth and quality in training and experience of Enneagram professionals and programs across the various Enneagram lineages and traditions and in diverse applications worldwide.

 IEA Accreditation serves as a mark of excellence.
 It lets clients, students and others in the international Enneagram community know that a certain standard of quality and level of experience in understanding, teaching and using the Enneagram professionally has been achieved.
 Click here for an Overview of the Accreditation Program and summary of the different requirements for each category of Accreditation.

-IEA Accreditation also signifies that the accredited individual or program has committed to adhering to the IEA’s Ethical Guidelines and Code of Ethics.
+All IEA Accredited Professionals, Training Programs and Enneagram Schools have agreed to abide by and share with their students the IEA’s Ethical Guidelines and Code of Ethics.
 Participation in the IEA’s Accreditation program reinforces to the public that the IEA is a self-regulating community that maintains a high level of standards for teaching and communication of the Enneagram system while supporting the proliferation of multiple perspectives and ways of using the Enneagram ethically and respectfully.

 What are the benefits of being IEA Accredited?

 - You demonstrate that you have met a high international standard in your training and professional use of the Enneagram.